Community engagement is where we foster positive relationships with diverse community groups, voluntary and third sector organisations.

 Sports project funding advice

-team BEDS&LUTON provides advice and guidance with funding applications that relate to the development of sport and physical activity across Bedfordshire and Luton.
+team BEDS and LUTON provides advice and guidance with funding applications that relate to the development of sport and physical activity across Bedfordshire and Luton.
 This work focuses on funding streams available through Sport England.
 Contact Graham Simpson on 01582 813760 or firstname.lastname@example.org

 Environmental project funding advice